 How much do your rates increase for a ticket resulting in a conviction?

-That varies, but a first DUI offense can raise it by 90%, according to an analysis by CarInsurance.com.
+That varies, but a first DUI conviction can raise your car insurance rates by 103%, according to an analysis by CarInsurance.com.
 The table below shows how much rates rise, on average, for common violations and accidents for full coverage with a $500 deductible.

 Learn more about how long do points stay on NJ driving record